-On September 26, 2017, the Company entered into a Patent Purchase Agreement (the "Agreement") with Indivior.
-Pursuant to the Agreement, the Company assigned to Indivior certain patents that may provide further intellectual property protection for PERSERISTM (risperidone), Indivior's extended-release injectable suspension for the treatment of schizophrenia in adults.
+On September 26, 2017, the Company entered into a Patent Purchase Agreement (the "Indivior Agreement") with Indivior.
+Pursuant to the Indivior Agreement, the Company assigned to Indivior certain patents that may provide further intellectual property protection for PERSERISTM (risperidone), Indivior's extended-release injectable suspension for the treatment of schizophrenia in adults.
 In consideration for such assignment, Indivior made an upfront non-refundable payment to the Company of \$12.5 million.
 Indivior also agreed to make an additional \$5.0 million payment to the Company contingent upon NDA approval of PERSERIS, as well as quarterly earn-out payments that are based on a single digit percentage of U.S. net sales for certain products covered by the assigned patent rights, including PERSERIS.
 The assigned patent rights include granted patents extending through at least 2026.
 The Company also receives a non-exclusive right under the assigned patents to develop and commercialize certain risperidone-containing products and products that do not contain risperidone or buprenorphine.
-The agreement contains customary representations, warranties and indemnities of the parties.
+The Indivior Agreement contains customary representations, warranties and indemnities of the parties.
 The Company received the payment of \$12.5 million from Indivior in September 2017 and recognized the \$12.5 million as revenue from sale of intellectual property rights in 2017 as the Company did not have any continuing obligations under the purchase agreement.
-On July 27, 2018, Indivior announced that the FDA had approved the NDA for PERSERIS thereby triggering the \$5.0 million payment to the Company; this payment was received by the Company in August 2018.
+In July 2018, Indivior announced that the FDA had approved the NDA for PERSERIS thereby triggering the \$5.0 million payment to the Company; this payment was received by the Company in August 2018.
 The Company recognized the \$5.0 million as milestone revenue during the twelve months ended December 31, 2018 as there is no further performance obligation associated with this milestone payment.
-The Company recognized earn-out revenue of approximately \$19,000 from PERSERIS net sales in 2018.
+Amounts recognized to date related to earn-out revenues from PERSERIS have been immaterial.